Corporate Governance Principles

 Composition of the Board

-Based on a governance policy of separating management oversight and execution, and further strengthening the supervisory function of the Board of Directors, as well as accelerating decision-making, the Board has been composed of six Directors who are not Supervisory Committee Members (three of whom are Independent Directors) and three Directors who are Supervisory Committee Members (two of whom are Independent Directors), and the ratio of Independent Directors is at least one-half of the total following the Ordinary General Meeting of Shareholders held on June 24, 2020.
+Based on a governance policy of separating management oversight and execution, and further strengthening the supervisory function of the Board of Directors, as well as accelerating decision-making, the Board has been composed of six Directors who are not Supervisory Committee Members (four of whom are Independent Directors) and three Directors who are Supervisory Committee Members (two of whom are Independent Directors), and the ratio of Independent Directors is at least one-half of the total following the Ordinary General Meeting of Shareholders held on June 20, 2023.

 Roles of the Supervisory Committee

 The roles of the Supervisory Committee include securing the soundness of companies toward the increase of sustainable corporate value, acting for the common interests of the Company and shareholders while performing the following duties:

 - Oversight of the execution of duties of the directors and the preparation of audit reports